Black Lantern Corps: Publication history

 In Blackest Night #3, Indigo-1 describes the premise behind the Black Lantern Corps' relationship with the universe.
 She explains that the darkness in existence before the creation of the universe is what powers the Black Lanterns.
 Banished at the dawn of time by the white light of creation, its fighting back causes the white light to be fractured into the emotional spectrum.
 The events transpiring throughout the titles of Blackest Night are a result of the darkness fighting back against creation.
 She goes on to describe how a combination of all seven lights can restore the white light of creation and bring an end to the Black Lanterns.
 Throughout the Blackest Night event, each time a Black Lantern successfully removes the heart of one of their victims, a black, lantern-shaped speech balloon depicts an ever-rising power level increasing in increments of 0.1 percent.
-In Blackest Night #4, the power meter is filled and Scar is able to summon Nekron.
+In Blackest Night #4, the power meter is filled, allowing Scar to summon Nekron.

-After being introduced into a primary role within the Blackest Night event, Indigo-1 recruits Hal Jordan to gather a team capable of recreating the white light of creation (chosen for having a personal connection to the most powerful members of the five remaining Corps).
-The story unfolding in Green Lantern depicts Jordan and Indigo-1 recruiting Carol Ferris, Sinestro, Atrocitus, Larfleeze, and Saint Walker, to their purpose.
+After being introduced into a primary role in Blackest Night, Indigo-1 recruits Hal Jordan to gather a team capable of recreating the white light of creation (chosen for having a personal connection to the most powerful members of the five remaining Corps).
+The story unfolding in Green Lantern depicts Jordan and Indigo-1 recruiting Carol Ferris, Sinestro, Atrocitus, Larfleeze, and Saint Walker to their purpose.
 In Blackest Night #5, the team assaults the Black Central Power Battery with the opposite results intended.
 Nekron is strengthened and able to recruit living characters reanimated from death to his Black Lantern Corps.
-Although the seven Corps representatives attempt to summon aid by recruiting temporary deputies until the rest of their Corps arrive - Ganthet joins the Green Lantern Corps, Barry Allen joins the Blue Lanterns, Lex Luthor is inducted into the Orange Lanterns, the Scarecrow joins the Sinestro Corps, the Atom joins the Indigo Tribe, Mera joins the Red Lanterns, and Wonder Woman is saved from her Black Lantern identity to join the Star Sapphires - they are nearly thwarted when Nekron attempts to kill the Life Entity, the first life in the universe.
-After Sinestro attempts and fails to merge with the entity, Hal takes control of the Entity himself, noting that the heroes still chose to return to life even if Nekron gave them the opportunity.
-With this behind him, Hal merges with the entity and frees the reanimated heroes from Nekron's hold, creating the White Lantern Corps in the process, and subsequently reanimates Black Hand and the Anti-Monitor to deprive Nekron of his tether in the living world and his power source.
+Although the seven Corps representatives attempt to summon aid by recruiting temporary deputies until the rest of their Corps arrive, they are nearly thwarted when Nekron attempts to kill the Life Entity, the first life in the universe.
+After Sinestro attempts and fails to merge with the entity, Jordan takes control of the Entity himself, noting that the heroes still chose to return to life even if Nekron gave them the opportunity.
+With this behind him, Jordan merges with the entity and frees the reanimated heroes from Nekron's hold, creating the White Lantern Corps in the process.
+Jordan subsequently reanimates Black Hand and the Anti-Monitor to deprive Nekron of his tether in the living world and his power source.
 The White Lanterns use the power of the White Light to vanquish Nekron and the Black Lanterns.